-This draft risk analysis assesses an application from CSIRO Ecosystem Sciences and Biosecurity Flagship to release the rust fungus Baeodromus eupatorii for the biological control of crofton weed (Ageratina adenophora).
+This final risk analysis finalises an application from CSIRO Ecosystem Sciences and Biosecurity Flagship to release the rust fungus Baeodromus eupatorii for the biological control of crofton weed (Ageratina adenophora).
 In accordance with the IRA handbook 2011, this risk analysis has been undertaken as a non-regulated analysis of existing policy.

-The draft report proposes that the biological control agent should be released subject to standard quarantine conditions associated with the import and release of biological control agents.
+The final report recommends that the biological control agent should be released subject to standard quarantine conditions associated with the import and release of biological control agents.